What is TB (tuberculosis)?

 One area where our teams have worked together for many years is the tuberculosis (TB) service based at Whittington Health.
 The services offer screening and treatment for TB, aiming to make it easier for people to get treated and to reduce the number of cases of this infectious condition.

-The UCLH and Whittington Health TB services forms the ‘South Hub’ of the North Central London TB network.
+The UCLH and Whittington Health TB services form the ‘South Hub’ of the North Central London TB network.
 Based in a purpose-built clinic at the Whittington, it is staffed by clinical staff (drs, nurses and microbiologists) from both organisations including clinic leads Dr Tino Capocci and Lusha Kellgren.

 Every Thursday the whole team gets together at the Whittington for their MDT where they discuss new diagnoses across both UCLH and the Whittington, as well as in the community.
 All patients attending the TB service are eligible to take part in research and the team is very proud of the numerous studies that have been carried out to improve the diagnosis, care and treatment of people with TB.